soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 ## Video

-In Kick and Defend task, the blue one (victim) aims to shoot the b to the target region, and the red one (attacker) want to stop it.
-We can observe that an attacker can manipulate the victim agent's observation by taking uncommon actions to lead the game into unfamiliar states, and as a result making the victim exhibit undesired sub-optimal behaviours.
-Pls readers go into the folder `video` for more videos.
+In Kick and Defend task, the blue one (victim) aims to shoot the b to the target region, and the red one (attacker) wants to stop it.
+We can observe that an attacker can manipulate the victim agent's observation by taking uncommon actions to lead the game into unfamiliar states and, as a result, make the victim exhibit undesired sub-optimal behaviors.
+Please readers go into the folder `video` for more videos.

 ![images](https://github.com/2019ChenGong/Curiosity_in_Adversarial_Policy/blob/main/MuJoCo/video/kick_adv.gif)

 ## Notice

-Regarding randomness, it is common for DRL, especially MuJoCo games, to establish randomness due to seed selections.
-Our baseline method also observes similar problems the same as prior works (https://github.com/psuwuxian/rl_adv_valuediff/issues/5 and https://github.com/HumanCompatibleAI/adversarial-policies/issues/26).
-Therefore, we used the same approach mentioned in their repository and ran many random seeds, and reported the results of the best five seeds to plot our training curves.
-Finally, we confirm that the released well-trained models in the folder our agent can match the results claimed in our paper.
+Due to the random nature of DRL, it is common, especially MuJoCo games, to get different results in every attempt.
+Our baseline method, as well as prior works, also observe similar problems (https://github.com/psuwuxian/rl_adv_valuediff/issues/5 and https://github.com/HumanCompatibleAI/adversarial-policies/issues/26).
+Therefore, we used the same approach mentioned in the repository of our baseline.
+We ran many random seeds and reported the results of the best five seeds to plot our training curves.
+We also confirm that the released well-trained models in `our agent` folder can match the results claimed in our paper.